UNIT - 1

 METHODS OF TEACHING

-Knowledge is through senses and meditation.
+is through senses and meditation.
 Teaching must develop these faculties.

 Teaching should be social and tolerant, and should bring happiness to all.